-map order = remote-first With map order set to remote-first, External Server Local Account Database external accounts are mapped to a matching local account, if one exists gmota gmota (gmota in this example).
-If no matching local account exists, bposey:local-user-name=psandoval = accounts are mapped to the local account specified by the AAA server atorres in the local user mapping attribute (bposey is mapped to local user mcain aaa authorization map default-user catchall psandoval in this example).
-If those mappings fail, the user is mapped to the account specified by the default-user argument (catchall, in this example). map order = remote-only With map order set to remote-only, external accounts External Server Local Account Database are only authorized if there is a amota matching local account (gmota) gmota or a valid local account specified psandoval bposey:local-user-name=psandoval ... by the AAA server in the local user mapping attribute (bposey is mapped to local user atorres (no matching account or local user mapping attributes) psandoval in this example).
-Logins that do not pass these (no matching account or local user mapping attributes) mcain mappings are denied (atorres and mcain in this example) map order = local-only External Server Local Account Database With map order set to local-only, all externally gmota gmota authenticated logins are mapped to the account specified by the bposey bposey:local-user-name=psandoval default-user argument (catchall, in this example). atorres aaa authorization map default-user catchall
+map order = remote-first

+With map order set to remote-first, external accounts are mapped to a matching local account, if one exists (gmota in this example).
+If no matching local account exists, accounts are mapped to the local account specified by the AAA server in the local user mapping attribute (bposey is mapped to local user psandoval in this example).
+If those mappings fail, the user is mapped to the account specified by the default-user argument (catchall, in this example).

+map order = remote-only

+With map order set to remote-only, external accounts Local Account Database External Server are only authorized if there is a amota matching local account (gmota) gmota or a valid local account specified psandoval bposey:local-user-name=psandoval = by the AAA server in the local user mapping attribute (bposey is mapped to local user atorres (no matching account or local user mapping attributes) psandoval in this example).
+Logins that do not pass these (no matching account or local user mapping attributes) mcain mappings are denied (atorres and mcain in this example)

+map order = local-only

-Figure 8 How the map order Argument Works
+Figure 7 How the map order Argument Works